 Great School Leaders are Avid Readers

 Learning and growing as a school leader through reflection, training, and experience is a professional choice.
 One powerful way to improve is through reading great books, which is why we feature a couple each month.
 Our aim is to link great books to our theme for the month.
-This month we are focused on rethinking what accountability looks like in schools.
+This month we are focused on creating and maintaining a culture of support in schools.

 We’ve heard from our subscribers that this content is being used as a leadership development curriculum.
 Kudos to you for investing in yourself as a school leader to grow and improve.